European air traffic is falling dramatically - Bandera County Courier

 Time saved in the fight against climate change

 How many flights across Europe will actually be canceled in the coming weeks is difficult to estimate.
 If the forecasts are correct, around 20 could be done per day.
-000 Aircraft less visible in the sky over Europe his.
+000 Aircraft less in the sky over Europe be visible.
 And that has consequences for carbon dioxide emissions.

 In the year 2017 the departures of machines in the EU countries as well as in those states caused the part of the free trade agreement are (EFTA), 163 million tons of carbon dioxide emissions.
 This is what the European Aviation Environment Report of the European Aviation Safety Agency (Easa) and the European Environment Agency (EEA) say.
-Each month that was 13, 5 million tons .
+Each month this was 13, 5 million Tons.

 The corona virus shows that this is what many climate protectionists demand.
 If many people do not fly, fewer planes fly.
 If private transport on the ground developed similarly, the CO2 savings could save valuable time in the fight against climate change.
 Because that too is a global problem.